 The digital transformation imperative for B2B commerce

 For a while, competition has been coming from different fronts, and customers are getting more demanding due to their own personal experiences with B2C companies that are much further along the digital maturity curve.
 At the same time, the position in the value chain of many B2B businesses is changing.
 This poses certain challenges, but also offers opportunities.
-The trends listed below show the most important developments in B2B commerce and serve as an inspiration to make that all-too-necessary changeover to digital.
+The trends listed below show the most important developments in B2B commerce, and serve as inspiration to make that all-too-necessary changeover to digital.

 Customers increasingly want to be able to compare and buy online, which is a big shift from traditional sales approaches.
 Many B2B companies will have customer-facing account managers who have known their customers for twenty years.
 They get together for coffee, and the account managers give advice.
-So, at these companies, it’s not just about buying a product or service, but also about advice and customization.
+So, at these companies, it’s not just about buying a product or service, but also about advice and customisation.
 A premium service, if you will.
 At these businesses, a lot of effort goes to the top segment – the major customers who place large orders, often with products tailored to their specific needs.
-The entire middle segment, which represents a huge turnover, could be offered digital services, including premium ones, to maximize revenue potential.
+The entire middle segment, which represents a huge turnover, could be offered digital services, including premium ones to maximise revenue potential.

 While B2C businesses are under pressure from platforms like Amazon and Zalando, there is plenty of potential for growth for B2B marketing.
 On top of that, taking action is imperative, there really is no way around it.
 Digitally, the B2B market still has a lot of growing up to do.
 Old business models still exist, and the underlying technology tends to be outdated.